Gaussian beams and caustic avoidance in gravitational optics: Some key insights

 The proper inclusion of wave effects to standard lensing studies is possible due to the assumption that the background is (conformally) flat.
-When combined with the conformal invariance property of the Maxwell field, this allows one to write the physical electromagnetic field as a Fourier transform of another field which is the solution of the \textit{flat--space} Helmholtz equation \citep{Schneider:1992}.
-Then, the field at the observer's plane is obtained via the Kirchhoff's integral of the flat--space solution \citep{Born:1970} between the observer and the lens plane \citep{Schneider:1992}.
+When combined with the conformal invariance property of the Maxwell field, this allows one to write the physical electromagnetic field as a Fourier transform of another field which is the solution of the \textit{flat-space} Helmholtz equation \cite{Schneider:1992}.
+Then, the field at the observer's plane is obtained via the Kirchhoff's integral of the flat-space solution \cite{Born:1970} between the observer and the lens plane \cite{Schneider:1992}.
 Note that this method would not work for generic backgrounds.

-In the generic Fourier transform framework, an input field is decomposed into a set of plane waves that move in different directions.
+In the Fourier transform framework, an input field is decomposed into a set of plane waves that move in different directions.
 Accordingly, the input waveform can be decomposed into the ones of the point sources.
 Those are mathematically modeled by delta distributions which act as the elementary waveforms of the Fourier method.
-However, this framework becomes problematic when one wants to adopt it to generic curved spacetimes.
-On the other hand, the construction suggested in the current work might find its use in the aforementioned topics.
+However, this framework becomes problematic when one wants to adapt it to generic curved spacetimes.
+On the other hand, the construction suggested in the current work might find its use in the aforementioned areas.
 This follows from a technique which is sometimes referred to as the \textit{Gaussian beam decomposition} method in the Newtonian optics.